Christopher Raeburn (designer)

-Christopher Raeburn (born 13 August 1982) is a British fashion designer, known for reworking surplus fabrics and garments to create menswear, womenswear and accessories.
+Christopher Raeburn (born 13 August 1982), is a British fashion designer who reworks surplus fabrics and garments to create menswear, womenswear and accessories.

 Early life

-Christopher Raeburn was born the youngest of three boys in Kent.
-He spent a lot of time in the outdoors in his childhood, using his imagination and inventing.
-"We were encouraged to draw something in the week and then challenged to make it with my dad on the weekend.
-From the age of 11, I was in air cadets, I learnt to fly.
-I was doing my Duke of Edinburgh.
-I was doing walks in Holland.
-I had this love of being prepared".
+Christopher Raeburn was born as the youngest of three boys in Kent.

 Career

 Raeburn graduated from London's Royal College of Art in 2006.
 He freelanced as a pattern cutter before setting up his own studio in 2008, and later his label.
-Raeburn participated in the 'Camouflage' exhibition at London's Imperial War Museum and featured in Hywel Davies' publication '100 New Designers'.
-He ended 2008 with his first collection showcased during London Design Week, a capsule range of reversible garments titled Inverted.

-In 2009, Raeburn showcased menswear in Paris, received an award from the International Ethical Fashion Forum, and gained support from Esthetica, allowing him to show his work at London Fashion Week that September.
-In 2010, Raeburn was the first designer to be awarded Topshop NEWGEN sponsorship for both men's and women's wear in the same season.
+In 2008, he participated in the 'Camouflage' exhibition at London's Imperial War Museum, and showcased his first collection (reversible garments titled Inverted) during the London Design Week.
+In 2009, he showcased menswear in Paris and gained support from Esthetica, allowing him to show his work at London Fashion Week that September.
+In 2010, Raeburn was the first designer to be awarded Topshop Newgen sponsorship for both men's and women's wear in the same season.